 Ultherapy is the only non-invasive procedure FDA-cleared to lift skin on the neck, under the chin and on the eyebrow.
 Now also FDA-cleared to improve the appearance of lines and wrinkles on the décolletage, Ultherapy can help you achieve a fresher, more youthful look from your brow to your chest!

 Ultherapy delivers focused ultrasound energy to the same fundamental layer typically addressed by surgeons during cosmetic surgery, without cutting or disrupting the surface of the skin to trigger natural production of collagen.
 This in turn lifts and tighten areas of the face, neck and décolletage.

-Christie Kidd was most recently a guest on the syndicated show, “The Doctors,” where she gave advice on skin care and acne prevention.
+Christie Kidd, PA-C was most recently a guest on the syndicated show, “The Doctors,” where she gave advice on skin care and acne prevention.
 She has been featured on the Women’s Entertainment network to promote a better understanding of moles and skin cancer and has appeared on fox Network’s “Good day L.A.” many times where she discussed several matters including skin cancer, BOTOX® and the advancements in fillers.
 In addition, she has been mentioned in both Allure and Los Angeles magazines.